smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRemoteControlSettings.md

 SDL must
 - send GetInteriorVehicleDataConsent to HMI to display permission prompt to the driver after another RC_application_2 in HMILevel FULL sends control RPC (either SetInteriorVehicleData or ButtonPress) to the same RC_module
-- apply access to RC_module for RC_application_2 based on driver's decision

 6.
 In case